-V. NEXUS BASE CLASSES
+V. BASE CLASSES

-As can be seen from the discussion of the NeXus file hierarchy, NeXus arranges data into groups which have a type descriptor, a NeXus base class name, associated with them.
-Technically, the class name is the value of the HDF5 attribute NXclass.
+As can be seen from the discussion of the NeXus file hierarchy, NeXus arranges data in groups which have a type descriptor and a NeXus base class name associated with them.
+Technically, the class name is the value of the HDF5 attribute NX\class.
 The term base class is not used in the same sense as in object-oriented programming languages; in particular, there is no inheritance.
-A NeXus base class is rather a dictionary of allowed keywords.
-These keywords designate data fields that can be stored within a group.
+The NeXus base classes provide a comprehensive dictionary of terms that can be used for each class.
+The terms in the dictionary comprise concepts and names common to the topic of the base class.
+The expected spelling and definition of each term is specified in the base classes.
+It is neither expected nor required to provide all the terms specified in a base class.
+Terms with other names are permitted but might not be recognized by standard software.
+These terms designate data fields that can be stored within a group.
 A data field can have a simple type (like integer, float, date/time, binary), or it can be a NeXus subgroup.
 The base class definition also contains informal annotations about the semantics of each field.

 At base class level, NeXus has no mechanism to mark some fields as obligatory.
 All allowed fields are optional.
 Which of them are written into data files must be decided according to application needs.
-These decisions can be standardized in form of application definitions (see below, Sect.
+These decisions can be standardized in the form of application definitions (see below, Sect.
 VI).